- June 1, 2020

-The Wolper Law Firm is pursuing FINRA arbitration claims on behalf of investors who experienced losses in structured products, including Auto-Callable Structured Notes, in February and March 2020.
+The Wolper Law Firm, P.A. is pursuing FINRA arbitration claims on behalf of investors who experienced losses in structured products, including Auto-Callable Structured Notes, in February and March 2020.

 Structured products, generally, are investment vehicles based on or derived from a single security, a basket of securities, an index, a commodity, a debt issuance and/or a foreign currency.
 Structured products have a fixed maturity date and are designed to offer specific risk-return tradeoffs, which pre-set formulas for both the potential risk and potential return.
 These calculations are complex and well beyond the capabilities of a retail investor.
 Structured Products come in many varieties, including Auto-Call Notes, Market-Linked Notes, Steepener Notes and Structured CDs.
 Many of these investments were purchased in Claimants’ accounts under the guise of them being straightforward and traditional “bonds.”

 An Auto-Call Note is a complex synthetic investment product created and issued by financial institutions and sold to retail brokerage customers.
 While every issuer of Auto-Call Notes uses different verbiage within their offering materials, the mechanics of the Auto-Call Notes are the same.
 The investor purchases the Auto-Call Note, which typically offers an above-average income stream, sometimes upwards of 10%.
 This is known as a “teaser” rate.

 The Auto-Call Notes have a fixed maturity date upon which an investor, in theory, will receive a return of principal.
 However, both the income stream and the ability of the investor to receive a return of principal are correlated to either underlying stocks or indices referenced within the prospectus of the Auto-Call Note.
 To the extent the underlying stock or index depreciates in value below a certain threshold, often times referred to as a “barrier,” the income stream may be eliminated and the principal value lost.